The average user spends 8.3 hours on Facebook a month

 If you want to bring people to a website, always use a link post.
 A really strong link post is likely to generate likes and spark discussion in the form of comments.
 If the content is really useful, users may want to share the post with others.

-Link posts are accompanied by an image thumbnail.
-The thumbnail is taken from an image on the page you are linking from.
-However, if there is no suitable image on the link, or the image is too small, Facebook allows you to upload your own.
+Link posts are accompanied by an image thumbnail, taken from an image on the page you’re linking from.
+If there’s no suitable image on the link, or the image is too small, Facebook allows you to upload your own.